SouthEugeneRoboticsTeam/robot-maker/README.md

 repository and updates everything that needs to be changed.
 All you have to do is push the code!

-_Only tested on macOS and Ubuntu 14.04 at the moment._

 ## Installation

 If you use Robot Maker often enough to want it installed globally,